-On September 4, 1972, Herbert W. Kalmbach, attorney, Los Angeles, California, advised that in either August or September, 1971, he was contacted by Presidential Counsel Dwight Chapin, and was informed about Donald Henry Segretti, who was about to be terminated from the military service.
+On September 4, 1972, Herbert W. Kalmbach, attorn Los Angeles, California, advised that in either August or September, 1971, he was contacted by Presidential Counsel Dwight Chapin, and was informed about Donald Henry Segretti, who was about to be terminated from the military service.
 Chapin instructed Kalmbach to contact Segretti in an effort to enlist Segretti's service.
 Kalmbach contacted Segretti in Los Angeles in late August or early September, 1971.
-Kalmbach stated that Segretti was to be paid the sum of \$16,000 per year plus expenses for his services.
+Kalmbach stated that Segretti was to be paid the sum of \$16,000 per year blus expenses for his services.
 Kalmbach denied any knowledge of the duties and functions that were performed by Segretti. stated that his purpose was merely to act as a disbursing instrument for Segretti.
 Between September 1, 1971, and March 15, 1972, Kalmbach paid Segretti somewhere between \$30,000 and \$40,000.
 Kalmbach denied any knowledge of the burglary of the DNCH in WDC on June 17, 1972.
 Kalmbach admitted knowing George Gordon Liddy as legal counsel for the Finance CRP.

-On September 7, 1972, Dwayne O. Andreas, Minneapolis, Minnesota, furnished a signed statement to the Minneapolis after he turned it over to Dahlberg.
-Andreas denied any knowledge relative to the "bugging" of the DNCH in WDC on June 17, 1972.
+MP 9/7 On September 7, 1972, Dwayne O. Andreas, Minneapolis, Minnesota, furnished a signed statement to the Minneapolis Division of the FBI admitting making a \$25,000 cash contribution in support of the renomination of President Nixon.
+This contribution bution was given to Kenneth H. Dahlberg.
+Andreas stated that he has no knowledge what disposition was made of the contribution knowledge relative to the "bugging" of the DNCH in WDC on June 17, 1972.
 Attorney for Andreas provided several documents in regard to the \$25,000 cash contribution.